 Various fun and educational files for use on the personal computer machine.

-I, chaoskaiser72 have made this glorious screensaver in The Games Factory 2.
-Dejiko-chan gets launched away by Usada and must bounce around till she hits a corner.
-If she does hit a corner, the screensaver should restart.
-If it does not restart, it is a bug and Dejiko will probably hang there forever.
-The physics and collision detection are atrocious; this is purely the fault of the engine and cannot be fixed.
-After you've downloaded the thing, double-click it to make it run or install it from the right click menu I guess, it might work, it might not work at all.
-Requires 800x600 screen resolution, and may require Windows NT or higher.
-After you've installed it, you can disable either the nyo sound effect or the MIDI music from your screensaver settings.
-This is version 1.0, maybe I'll make a 2.0 where Dejiko fires her eye beam at Usada when she hits a corner or something.
-Music sourced from Aquanote.
+I, chaoskaiser72, have created this glorious screensaver in The Games Factory 2, and after a very long wait, it is now 100% fixed and vastly improved.
+Dejiko-chan gets launched away by Usada and must bounce around till she hits the top left corner, at which point she will blast Usada with the Mekara Beam.
+After you've downloaded the thing, double-click it to make it run or install it from the right click menu.
+Requires 800x600 screen resolution and Windows NT or better.
+After you've installed it, you can disable either the sound effects or the MIDI music from your screensaver settings.

 KAISERNET Ripcord Theme